PlanetSmasher/APSystems-ECU-proxy-for-cloudless-operation/README.md

 # To Do
 - Clean up code
 - Add logging / monitoring
-- Maybe integrate with the ECU-R Home Assistant integration
+- Integrate with Home Assistant
 - More testing (compatibility with ECU-C)